clojure-cookbook/clojure-cookbook/CONTRIBUTING.md

 #### Problem

 A problem statement is a short description of the problem the recipe provides a solution to.
+Problems should be _statements_ focused around the phrase "you want to".
+More complicated problems may break from this convention, but you should strive to reduce every problem to the simplest "you want to" statement possible.

 **Appropriate examples**:

 ```
-You need to generate a lazy sequence covering a range of dates and/or times.
+You want to generate a lazy sequence covering a range of dates and/or times.
 ```

 ```